kluctl/www-kluctl.io/content/en/docs/reference/templating/variable-sources.md

       path: secret/data/simple
 ```

-Before deploying or sealing please be sure that you have access to vault.
+Before deploying or sealing please make sure that you have access to vault.
 You can do this for example by setting
 the environment variable `VAULT_TOKEN`.

 ### systemEnvVars